hortongn/GitHub_Code_of_Conduct_Identifier/README.md

     * search by file name
 1. After XXX hours, reloaded the "Codes Of Conduct for Set Open source sample set" page.
 XXX codes of conduct were listed on the page.

 After running the set of 50 hackernoon repositories, the application returned a large number of results that contained many false positives.
-After manually inspecing the results, I observed several trends in the false positives:
+After manually inspecting the results, I observed several trends in the false positives:
 * A single file sometimes appeared twice in the results because it was identified by both the text search algorithm and the filename search algorithm.
 I resolved this by adding a filter that ignored files if they've already been found
 * Actual code of conduct files are always found in the root of the repository or in a single directory below the root.
 Many false positive files that included the phrase "code of conduct" we showing up two, three, or more levels deep.
 I resolved this by adding a filter that ignored files more than one directory deep in the repository.
 * Actual code of conduct files almost always have the file name extension .md, .txt, .rst, or .html.
 Many false positive files with other file name extensions were showing up in the results.
 I resolved this by adding a filter that ignored files without the above file name extensions.
+* I made slight adjustments to the fingerprints for the code of conduct types to better match real codes of conduct.

+I also observed that some files in the results simply had links to the code of conduct instead of actually containing the code of conduct in the file.
+However, I chose to keep the behavior since it did help identify where the legitimate code of conduct resided.

+After making the adjustments above, I ran the entire procedure again and generated the new results.

 ## Analysis